qudini/qudini-reactive/qudini-reactive-logging/README.md

 You can register a component implementing `com.qudini.reactive.logging.web.LoggingContextExtractor` if you need more domain-specific properties to be available in the MDC (you'll have access to the incoming HTTP request).

-Also, an exception can provide an additional context to use when it will be logged by implementing `com.qudini.reactive.logging.WithLoggingContext`.
+Also, an exception can provide an additional context to use when logged by implementing `com.qudini.reactive.logging.WithLoggingContext`.

 ### Third-party error trackers